psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~

 Remember how we created the dataset with `datalad create -c text2git
 my-dataset`?
-The `-c text2git` option defined the distinction: text
+The `-c text2git` option defined the distinction in a
-files are controlled with git, other (binary) files are annexed.
-By
+particular way: text files are controlled with git, other (binary)
-default (without `text2git`) all files are annexed; there are
+files are annexed.
+By default (without `text2git`) all files would be
-different configurations and they can also be tweaked manually.
+annexed.
+There are also other predefined configuration, and it's easy
+to tweak the setting manually (however, we won't do this in this
+tutorial).
+As a general rule you will probably want to hand some text
+files to git (code, descriptions), and annex other (especially those
+huge in size or number).
+In other words, while `text2git` works well
+for our example, you should not treat the default approach.

-The by-product of the above is that annexed files are write-protected
+One essential by-product of the above distinction is that annexed
-to prevent accidental modifications:
+files are write-protected to prevent accidental modifications:

 ![git vs git-annex]({{ page.root }}/fig/git_vs_gitannex.svg)